NFC Guide: All You Need to Know About Near Field Communication

 Let’s look at Apple Pay as an example.
 After you take a picture of your credit card and load it into your iPhone (learn how to set up Apple Pay), Apple sends the details to your card’s issuing bank or network.
 The banks and networks then replace your bank details with a series of randomly generated numbers (the token).
 That random number is sent back to Apple, which then programs it into your phone.
 This means that the account details on your phone can’t be cloned into anything valuable to fraudsters.
 Anytime contactless pay is initiated, your phone sends temporary numbers to the point of sale that can only be used for that specific transaction.
 Then the number changes, and can’t be used again.

 What’s more, Apple Pay is protected by Touch ID, Apple’s fingerprint technology.
 To initiate an Apple Pay transaction, you have to unlock your phone via your fingerprint or enter your passcode.
 So even if your device is stolen, no one would be able to get at your data.
 (This is the reason why Apple Pay only works on the most recent iPhone models, which come equipped with Touch ID.)

 EMV and NFC are often mentioned in the same conversations.
 That’s because they both represent the future of more secure, authenticated payments.
 However, they’re not interchangeable (a common mistake people make).

-EMV, which stands for “Europay, MasterCard, Visa”, is actually a set of standards for payment cards and terminals.
-EMV has standards for both contact chip card technology, as well as contactless cards—also known as NFC (which stands for “near field communication”).
+EMV® — developed and managed by American Express, Discover, JCB, Mastercard, UnionPay and Visa — is actually a set of standards for payment cards and terminals.
+EMV has standards for both contact chip card technology, as well as contactless cards—also known as NFC (which stands for 'near field communication').

 When people talk about EMV as a kind of payment, they’re often referencing EMV chip cards.
 A chip card is a super secure form of payment that encrypts bank information.